4:30 - 5:00 PM

 Fr.
 John LeBlanc would then serve Our Lady of the Lake from 1958-1979.
 He was known for his energetic demeanor and his devotion to providing children with athletics, so the school’s playground was appropriately named “Fr.
 John Field”.
 Fr John turned over his school administration duty as principal to the Benedictine sisters.
 In the 1970’s the Benedictine sisters would turn over the school completely to the laity, and Fr.
 John was the last Benedictine priest to serve Our Lady of the Lake as pastor.

 The school now holds a capacity of 800 students and the church continues to grow in ministries that reach out to parishioners in service.
 The parish activity center serves as an additional building for masses, parish gatherings, and a gymnasium.
 The shrine dedicated to Our Lady of Perpetual Help is now enclosed and serves as a perpetual adoration chapel open 24 hours everyday of the year for those who are in need of prayer and mediation before the Blessed Sacrament.
 Fr.
-John is constantly working to keep Our Lady of the Lake moving forward as his predecessors did and focuses on the parish mission through Prayer, the Eucharist, Education, and Service.
+Mark will be working to keep Our Lady of the Lake moving forward as his predecessors did and focuses on the parish mission through Prayer, the Eucharist, Education, and Service.